RodolfoAndrade/hydrosys/README.md

-# hydrosys
-HydroSys - An online platform for remote monitoring  of water distribution networks
+# HydroSys - An online platform for remote monitoring  of water distribution networks

 Project developed for the Intel® Embedded Systems Competition 2016